Minority-Focused Text-to-Image Generation via Prompt Optimization: Supplementary Details

 \subsection{Details on the metric in~\citet{um2024self}}

-We continue from~\Secref{sec:minorityprompt} to provide additional details on the likelihood metric developed by~\citet{um2024self}.
+We continue from~\cref{sec:minorityprompt} to provide additional details on the likelihood metric developed by~\citet{um2024self}.
 This original version is defined on pixel space ${\bx}_0 \in \mathbb{R}^d$ (rather than latent domain ${\bz}_0 \in \mathbb{R}^k$ as ours), formally written as~\citep{um2024self}:

 where ${\bx}_t$ is a noisy pixel-domain image, and $\hat{\bx}_0( \bx_t )$ represents a clean estimate of $\bx_t$: $\hat{\bx}_0( \bx_t ) \coloneqq ( \bx_t - \sqrt{1 - \alpha_t} {\beps}_{\bth}'(\bx_t) ) / \sqrt{\alpha_t} $, where ${\beps}_{\bth}'$ denotes a pixel diffusion model (different from our $\beps_{\bth}$).
 Here $\bx_{s|t,0}$ indicates a noised version of $\hat{\bx}_0( \bx_t )$ according to timestep $s$: $\bx_{s|t,0} \coloneqq \sqrt{\alpha_s} \hat{\bx}_0( \bx_t ) + \sqrt{1 - \alpha_s} \beps$, and $\hat{\bx}_0 ( \bx_{s|t,0} )$ is a denoised version of $\bx_{s|t,0}$. $d$ indicates a discrepancy metric (\eg, LPIPS~\citep{zhang2018perceptual}).
 This quantity is interpretable as a reconstruction loss of $\hat{\bx}_0( \bx_t )$, and theoretically, it is an estimator of the negative log-likelihood of $ \hat{\bx}_0 ( \bx_t )$~\citep{um2024self}.